 Some forms of tourism

-Please pick one and describe what is typical / special about this form of tourism
+Please pick each two, think about it and describe what you think is typical / special about this form of tourism

 SKILLS NEEDED IN TOURISM IN THE 21st CENTURY

 Tourism is people-centred and people-relations ("Fremdenverkehr") centered, tourism is changing.